 - The Sisi Museum, which takes you through the life and possessions of Empress Elisabeth

-- The Imperial apartments, with a strong focus on Emperor Franz Joseph and his famous wife, Elisabeth
+- The Imperial apartments, with a strong focus on Elisabeth and her husband, Emperor Franz Joseph

 (The summer Habsburg palace)

-The summer palace of the Habsburgs sits in a lovely and large park.
+The summer palace of the Habsburgs sits in a lovely and large park with various attractions.
 You could spend the entire day there, but your priority is again probably a tour of the interior.

 The tours give you plenty of insights into Habsburg history and bring you to rooms where a young Marie Antoinette once roamed, Mozart performed as a toddler, Empress Elisabeth bathed, Emperor Franz Joseph worked, etc. etc.